ha1tch/queryfy/doc/research-02-how-qf-delivers.md

 1. **Performance validation**: Comprehensive benchmarks comparing against go-playground/validator
 2. **Migration tools**: Help teams move from existing solutions
-3. **Community building**: Blog posts, conference talks, real-world examples
+3. **Community building**: Blog posts, real-world examples, outreach
 4. **Strategic features**: Schema evolution and basic code generation would seal the deal

 The match between what developers want and what Queryfy provides is unusually strong.
-With focused effort on the gaps—especially performance proof and community engagement—Queryfy could become the definitive solution for JSON validation in Go.
-The foundation is excellent; it just needs the finishing touches to achieve widespread adoption.
+With focused effort on the gaps—especially performance proof and community engagement—Queryfy could become a well-appreciated solution for JSON validation in Go.
+The foundation is strategically sound and it only needs the finishing touches to achieve further adoption.